-Submitting to the Voters a Proposed Charter Amendment regarding Council

-Compensation for Expenses Incurred while Conducting the City's Business
+Submitting to the Voters a Proposed Charter Amendment regarding Council Compensation for Expenses Incurred while Conducting the City's Business

-Shall the City Council approve the ballot title and explanatory statement for, and submit to, the voters at the November 2024 election, a proposed charter amendment regarding the City Mayor and City Councilors' official compensation package?
+Shall the City Council approve the ballot title and explanatory statement for, and submit to, the voters at the November 2024 election, a proposed charter amendment regarding the City Council's official compensation package?

-The Sherwood City Council met in public work sessions on June 4, 2024 to discuss a possible amendment to the City Charter as recommended by the Charter Review Committee.
-Staff subsequently prepared resolutions, ballot titles, and explanatory statements for the proposed amendment, for further consideration and possible approval by Council.
+The Sherwood City Council met in a public work session on June 4, 2024 to discuss a possible amendment to the City Charter as recommended by the Charter Review Committee.
+Staff subsequently prepared a resolution, a ballot title, and an explanatory statement for the proposed amendment, for further consideration and possible approval by Council.
+Council met on July 16, 2024 in a public session to consider a proposed ballot title.
+Council tabled the resolution and directed staff to rework the language of the ballot title to focus on travel rewards programs.
+Exhibits A, B and C to this staff report document the changes made between the previous and current versions of the resolution, ballot title and explanatory statement.

 The attached resolution, ballot title, and explanatory statement pertain to a proposed charter amendment regarding the mayor and city council's official compensation package.
 If it is approved by Council, the amendment would be submitted to the voters at the November 2024 election.
 If it is then approved by voters, this measure would amend Section 37 of the City Charter by removing the sentence, "The mayor and councilors shall not be compensated but may be reimbursed for actual and reasonable expenses."
 The following sentences will be added in its place, "The mayor and councilors may be compensated for expenses incurred while conducting the City's business, using the same standard that applies to city employees.
-This will be considered their official compensation package."
+This will be the council's official compensation package and only compensation."

-The direct financial impact of approving this resolution is the cost relating to publishing the ballot title and explanatory statement in a newspaper as required by City Code, estimated at approximately \$500-\$700 per ballot measure.
+The direct financial impact of approving this resolution is the cost relating to publishing the ballot title and explanatory statement in a newspaper as required by City Code, estimated at approximately \$1,000 per ballot measure.